sunragav/FlikrPagination/README.md

 # FlikrPagination
-Android that searches images based on text using flickr api and displays them in a recyclerview.
+An Android app that searches images based on text using flickr api and displays them in a recyclerview.
 The project is designed using android architecture components.

+The project is split into two gradle projects, one for UI and the other for data, to clearly separate the concerns.

-It uses RecyclerView from the material design.
+It uses RecyclerView.
 It uses Glide for image loading and caching.
 It uses Volley for the web service calls.

 It uses Android architecture components.
 Room, LiveData, ViewModel ( which can withstand configuration changes and activity lifecycles).